Molly Maid Franchise Review: Costs and Information

 Franchise owners enjoy double-digit growth rates fueled by repeat customers.
 This cash cow ensures that the hours you'll spend invoicing and managing accounts receivable will be few to virtually nonexistent.

 The U.S. Bureau of Labor and Statistics expects cleaning services to continue to be one of the top generators of new jobs in America.
 The industry remains solid in an increasingly volatile economy with expanding consumer demand.

+Molly Maid trains the franchisee on how to recruit, train, motivate and manage employees to do the actual cleaning.
 Franchise owners don’t clean the homes.
-Molly Maid trains the franchisee how to recruit, train, motivate, and manage employees to do the actual cleaning.

 This proven system with a minimal upfront investment gives franchisees access to some of the fastest growing segments of the population—two-income families, career-focused young professionals, and retired couples at various levels of health.
 These are people who don't have the time or energy to clean their own homes.

 - Special Incentives: Molly Maid is a VetFran and MinorityFran participant.
-It offers 15 to 25 percent discounts off the current franchisee fee to qualified persons, including honorably discharged veterans.
+It offers 15 to 25 percent discounts off the current franchise fee to qualified persons, including honorably discharged veterans.

 - Minimal Accounting: No receivables with this one.
 Most clients pay in cash and checks, and you can decline to take other forms of payment to keep things simple.

 - Ms. Molly Foundation: Chartered in 1996, the Ms. Molly Foundation is a non-profit organization that assists victims and families affected by domestic violence

 - Business Established: 1979